nahidhasan830/smart-import-client/README.md

 ### Deployment

-If you don't want to run this app on your localhost and want to test it then here is the deployment version of the application.
+If you don't want to run this app on your localhost and want to test it then here is the deployed version of the application.

-<p>Deployed To Vercel: <a href="https://smart-import.vercel.app/">Smart Import</a></p>
+<p>Deployed To Vercel : <a href="https://smart-import.vercel.app/"> Smart Import</a></p>

 ### Prerequisites